j-devops/troodon/README.md

-# troodon2
+# Troodon 2
-troodon 2.0 profiles, firmware and info repo
+## troodon 2.0 profiles, firmware and info repo

 Just a simple repo to store collection of troodon 2.0 adventures